 All the tasks above do not take much time, I have also written the approx time it will take to complete each task.
 In whole it will take you 30 – 40 mins to make this dish.

-3. I suggest buying a firm white fish for this recipe.
+Authentic Indian fish curry is normally made with firm fish with bones.
+The use of fillets is not very popular in the sub continent.
+I suggest buying a firm white fish for this recipe.
 I have used an Indian carp (rohu) which I was very lucky to find in my local ethnic store.

 Fish like tilapia or red snapper fillet goes very well to make this recipe.